cooper/juno/doc/oper_flags.md

 # IRC operator flags

+Listed here are all available privileges for IRC operators.

 Anything with (g) in front of it means that the 'g' prefix is optional to specify whether the privilege works remotely.